nanonull/allure-results-to-testrail/README.md

     Allure version: 2.4.1
     TestRail version: v6.2.3.1114 (API v2)

+Example script to update TestRail test results using generic allure-results: conversion7.PushToTestRailRun

-Mapping is done by fullName field in allure-result.json.
+Example of allure-2-testrail mapping can be found in: /src/main/resources/testrail/mapping.json Mapping is done by fullName field from allure-result.json

-Example of allure-2-testrail mapping can be found in: /src/main/resources/testrail/mapping.json It's supposed your test framework will create this file (implementation using test listeners and interceptors for example).
+It's supposed your test framework will create this file (implementation using test listeners and interceptors for example).

 Example set of env vars: